What is the Safest Flooring for Seniors?

 Pros:

-• Softness: Linoleum is in between hard and soft elderly flooring choices.
+• Softness: Linoleum is between hard and soft elderly flooring choices.
 With its smooth texture, it’s compatible with wheelchairs.
-Yet, it offers a little cushioning effect and feels soft to your feet.
+Yet, it offers a little cushioning effect and feels soft on your feet.

 • Natural: Linoleum is not plastic.
-It’s made from pine rosin, cork, and linseed oil, offering exceptional quality.
+It’s made from pine rosin, cork, and linseed oil.

 • Maintenance: Linoleum is extremely easy.
 It’s water-resistant, noise-absorbent, and doesn’t hold onto dust.